polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/runtime-module-in-own-crate.md

 Finally, start the [Apps UI](https://polkadot.js.org/apps/#/explorer) to confirm that the module is working as expected.
 If you aren't familiar with the Apps UI, you will need to navigate to the settings tab, and select 'Local Node'.

 ## Customize your Module
-In this tutorial you've learned to create a runtime module as a it's own crate.
+In this tutorial you've learned to create a runtime module as a Rust crate.
 You're now ready to replace the template module logic with your own logic.
-If you're not sure what to code, check out one of our runtime module [tutorials](https://substrate.dev/en/tutorials).
+If you're not sure what to code, check out one of our runtime modules in [tutorials](https://substrate.dev/en/tutorials).